awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 ### Bundle ARN<a name="bundle_arn_syntax"></a>

-A bundle ARN has the following syntax:
+A bundle ARN has the syntax shown in the following example\.

 ```
 arn:aws:workspaces:region:account_id:workspacebundle/bundle_identifier